Welcome to the Official Colorado Variety Testing Program!

 He also worked for over 12 years in West Africa as a Peace Corps Volunteer, doing food crop research and extension, and developing famine early warning systems in Benin, Mali, Cameroon, and Chad.

 Sally is a Research Associate for the Crops Testing Program who first joined the program in 2010 as a graduate research assistant, and then as a Research Associate after finishing graduate school in 2012.
-She handles all variety trial entries and works with fellow researchers, seed company, and commodity group representatives.
-She also sets up trials, helps with planting and harvest, collects trial data, plans field days, manages and analyzes harvest data, and creates crop reports.
+She handles all variety trial entries and works with fellow researchers, seed companies, and commodity group representatives.
+She also sets up trials, helps with planting and harvest, collects trial data, plans field days, manages and analyzes harvest data, and helps publish crop reports.

 Sally earned her M.S. degree in Soil and Crop Sciences in 2012 from CSU where she studied agronomic factors that affect grain sorghum yield and maturity in Northeast Colorado.
 She obtained her B.S. in Soil and Crop Sciences from CSU in 2009.
-Sally was born and raised in eastern Colorado and decided to study agronomy after working as a research intern for a seed company.
+Sally grew up in eastern Colorado and decided to study agronomy after working as a research intern for a seed company.
 She currently works out of the Extension Office in Akron, CO and is happy to be back in eastern CO after living on the Front Range for 13 years.

 CSU Extension Office

 Akron, CO 80720